kjarm32/portfolio/README.md

   <div class="drone-body-grid">
     <div class="drone-copy">
       <p>
+        External payloads can alter an aircraft’s mass distribution, aerodynamics, stability, and controllability, so drone attachments must be engineered as part of the flight vehicle.
         On a four-person team, I owned mounting placement, aerodynamic outer geometry, maintenance access, and DfAM for a 418 g ABS-printed seed-dispersal attachment, then validated retention and aircraft integration on a DJI quadcopter through loaded flight testing.